michaelmangelsdorf/Sonne8/README.md

 M is a pseudo-register.
 Reading or writing it transfers between memory and a register operand.
 By default, the G register holds the byte offset to which reading from or writing to M will go in memory.
 The G register can be forced to take on this role by executing the SETG signal.
 The SETA signal switches to register A to provide the byte offset.

+The CLIP signal restores the previously held value of G. Writing to G places the current value into a buffer register, before it is overwritten.
+G is the default address register.
+It is enabled (a) on reset, (b) when writing to G, (c) when branching or calling, (d) upon a memory transfer, when SETG is executed.
+G is not active after the SETA signal until the next of the aforementioned events.

 ### R

 The R register holds the bank prefix of the 128 byte "row" region from 0-127 of the address space.
 Changing R switches all 128 bytes simultaneously by address mapping.